spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   off-center due to things like nodding or dithering.
 If turned on, the position of the source is used in conjunction with the World Coordinate System (WCS) to compute the x/y source location.
-For NIRSpec non-IFU modes, the source position is determined from the ``source_xpos/source_ypos`` parameters, while other modes use ``targ_ra/targ_dec``.
-For long-slit type modes (e.g. MIRI LRS and NIRSpec fixed-slit and MOS), only the position in the cross-dispersion direction is used to potentially offset the extraction regions in that direction.
+For NIRSpec non-IFU modes, the source position is determined from the ``source_xpos/source_ypos`` parameters.
+For MIRI LRS fixed slit, the dither offset is applied to the sky pointing location to determine source position.
+  All other modes use ``targ_ra/targ_dec``.
 If this parameter is specified in the :ref:`EXTRACT1D <extract1d_reffile>` reference file, the reference file value will override any automatic settings based on exposure and source type.
 As always, a value given by the user as an argument to the step overrides all settings in the reference file or within the step code.

 ``--center_xy``
   A list of two integer values giving the desired x/y location for the center